aepsych.models

 Parameters:

-• x (Union[torch.Tensor, np.ndarray]) – Points at which to predict from the model.
+• x (torch.Tensor) – Points at which to evaluate the probability.

 Returns: